 The Commonwealth has consistently supported financial flexibility both in the form of the rebuilt stabilization fund as well as its ability to cut expenses in response to unforeseen weakness.
 Similar to many states, the Commonwealth has faced budgetary challenges at several points in the current economic expansion, including from the impact of shifting federal tax law and from unexpected demands for Medicaid triggered in part by federal health reform.
-Although these factors have weighed on its progress in rebuilding the stabilization fund balance to prerecession levels, the existing balance is adequate and considerable additional flexibility remains.
+These factors weighed on steady progress in rebuilding the stabilization fund balance to prerecession levels through much of the current expansion.
+However, the presence of budgetary mechanisms to shift cyclical windfalls to the stabilization fund has raised its balance over the last year, and considerable additional flexibility remains.

-The stabilization fund balance reached nearly \$1.8 billion as of fiscal 2018 following the deposit of \$463 million from capital gains collections in excess of the fiscal 2018 threshold of \$1.169 billion; this deposit brings the balance to 6.4% of fiscal 2018 preliminary tax revenues.
-In fiscal 2019, an additional deposit of \$368 million is currently expected.
+The stabilization fund balance reached \$2 billion as of fiscal 2018 following the deposit of \$463 million from capital gains collections in excess of the fiscal 2018 threshold of \$1.169 billion and \$209 million from prior-year surplus.
+These deposits bring the balance to 7.2% of fiscal 2018 estimated tax revenues.
+In fiscal 2019, an additional deposit of \$404 million is currently expected.